 Disclosure: I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.

-It has been on my bucket list to visit Idyllwild.
-What I actually want is a romantic weekend getaway, but for now I'll take a fun day with two of my kids and some good friends at a festival.
-And what a fantastic day it was.
+It had been on my bucket list to visit Idyllwild.
+What I actually want is a romantic weekend getaway, but for now I’ll take a fun day with two of my kids and good friends at a festival.

-If you haven't been to Idyllwild, add it to your list.
-Unfortunately we ran out of time to explore any of the town this time, but we have another day trip planned there in a few weeks to do just that.
-On this day though we spent the day at the Idyllwild Nature Center for the annual Lemon Lily Festival.
+If you haven’t been to Idyllwild, add it to your list.
+Unfortunately we ran out of time to explore the town this time, but we have another day trip planned there in a few weeks to do that.
+On this day we visited the Idyllwild Nature Center for the annual Lemon Lily Festival.

-Unlike the San Diego County Fair that we went to last week which is all rides, carnival games, animals, fried food and concerts, this was a festival where nature was celebrated, and I have to tell you, we all had so much more fun here than we did at the county fair.
+Unlike the San Diego County Fair that we went to last week which is all rides, carnival games, animals, fried food and concerts, this is a festival where nature was celebrated.
+We all had so much more fun than we did at the county fair.